View Kenneth Vertz's Obituary on greenbaypressgazette.com and share memories

 |

+Survivors are his loving wife of 61 years, Mary Ann; children, Dan (Lori) Vertz, James Vertz, David (Peggy) Vertz; grandchildren, Nicholas (Janel) Vertz, Erin (Stephen) Lasslo and Shannon (James) Johnson, Alex, Lucas and Ryan Vertz; great grandchildren, Sophia, Naiomi, Hayden, Zander, Caleb, Natalie, Charlotte, Alaina, Jerald, Sawyer, R.J., Nevaeh and Mason; brother, Terry (Mary) Vertz; sister, Mary Jane Stoller; sister-in-law, Pat Danielski; nieces, nephews and other relatives and friends.

+Ken was preceded in death by his infant children, Mary and Joseph; granddaughter, Chelsey Vertz; parents, Oliver and Adele Vertz; infant sister, Mae; in-laws, Leo and Pulcheria Goss; brothers-in-law, Al Danielski and James Stoller.

-Family and friends may visit at St. Francis Xavier Catholic Church, 220 S. Michigan Street, De Pere, on Thursday, August 1, from 9:00am until 10:45am.
-Mass of Christian Burial will be celebrated at 11:00am with Rev. Matthew Faucett officiating.
-Cotter Funeral and Cremation Care is assisting the family.
+Family and friends may visit at St. Francis Xavier Catholic Church, 220 S. Michigan St., De Pere on Thursday from 9:00AM until 10:45AM.
+Mass of Christian Burial will be celebrated for Ken at 11:00AM with Rev. Matthew Faucett officiating.
+Cotter Funeral and Cremation Care is assisting the family with arrangements.
+Online condolences may be expressed at www.cotterfuneralhome.com.